reese159/LINE-TTS/docs/DeveloperGuide.md

 ### Minor

 - No fallback implemented for the local OpenAI text summarization method.
+- The user pressing the "Full Narration" button after "Text Summarization" causes the "Text Summarization" results to no longer be displayed.
+This is also true in the reverse case of selecting "Text Summarization" after "Full Narration".

 ## Future Work

 - Developed using OpenAI API documentation and model current as of 08/02/2025, could be updated to utilize a legacy implementiation as a fallback or a method not requiring an API key to allow a user to access the text summarization feature without requriing an API key.
+- Allowing narration results to persist between narration generation runs.
 - Potential integration of caching mechanisms offered by Streamlit (e.g. @st.cache_data and @st.cache_resource) to optimize resouce management, speed application responsiveness, and lower memory constraints.
 - Separating more reused code into functions - some processes, e.g. those found in summary narration and full narration, have components that are repeated.
 For cleanliness, segments could be constrained to a "generate_narration" function.